Want to join our next free coding event? Book Your Seat

 How many people are in each cohort?

-• Do you have direct interaction with your instructors?
-Can you get one-on-one feedback and detailed code reviews?
-Do they offer tutoring sessions?
+• Can you get one-on-one feedback and detailed code reviews?
+How often?

-• What are they doing to make sure YOU get the support and attention you need?
+• What are they doing to make sure you get the support and attention you need?

 What are the instructors like?